Baker-IGM/IGME-110/exercises/ftpExercise/basicMarkupExercise.md

 ## Due Date

-You must have this exercise completed by the end of class today.
+You must have this exercise completed by midnight tonight.
 I will be checking the following url to make sure that your page loads properly: `http://people.rit.edu/{youruserid}/igme110`.
 Double check that it works or you will receive no credit.